joblib/joblib/doc/parallel.rst

 Bad interaction of multiprocessing and third-party libraries
 ============================================================

-Prior to Python 3.4, the ``'multiprocessing'`` backend of joblib can only use the ``fork`` strategy to create worker processes under non-Windows systems.
+Prior to Python 3.4 the ``'multiprocessing'`` backend of joblib can only use the ``fork`` strategy to create worker processes under non-Windows systems.
 This can cause some third-party libraries to crash or freeze.
 Such libraries include as Apple vecLib / Accelerate (used by NumPy under OSX), some old version of OpenBLAS (prior to 0.2.10) or the OpenMP runtime implementation from GCC.

-To avoid this problem ``joblib.Parallel`` uses the ``'forkserver'`` start method by default on Python 3.4 and later.
-If necessary this behavior can be changed by setting the ``JOBLIB_START_METHOD`` environment variable back to the unsafe ``'fork'`` method.
+To avoid this problem ``joblib.Parallel`` can be configured to use the ``'forkserver'`` start method on Python 3.4 and later.
+The start method has to be configured by setting the ``JOBLIB_START_METHOD`` environment variable to ``'forkserver'`` instead of the default ``'fork'`` start method.
+However the user should be aware that using the ``'forkserver'`` prevents ``joblib.Parallel`` to call function interactively defined in a shell session.

 You can read more on this topic in the `multiprocessing documentation
 <https://docs.python.org/3/library/multiprocessing.html#contexts-and-start-methods>`_.

 Under Windows the ``fork`` system call does not exist at all so this problem